 The change does not impact an academic unit outside of the proposing college or school.

+There is no prefix change(s) or cross-listing involved in the proposed change.

 The course meets one of the following criteria:

 It is not part of any curriculum offered outside of the proposing college or school.
 This is verified by running the impact report and including it with the proposal.
+Refer to the Impacted Units Section of this manual.

-It is part of curriculum, but only among a list of numerous other options (technical, free, unrestricted, humanities, etc. electives).
+It is part of the curriculum, but only among a list of numerous other options (technical, free, unrestricted, humanities, etc., electives).

 Students from outside of the proposing college rarely enroll in the course.

-The change involves renumbering, renaming, or changing course descriptions due to changes in current practices or terminology in the discipline.
+The proposal consists of Minor changes, such as renumbering, renaming, or changing course descriptions due to changes in current practices or terminology in the discipline; or other changes that don’t affect another unit outside the proposing college, such as changing the term offered, prerequisites, credit hours, components (lecture, lab), etc.

-The course proposal does not add, change, or remove a K-State 8 tag from an existing course.
-However, dropping a course can be an expedited process, even if the course has K-State 8 tags.
+The course proposal does not add, change, or remove a K-State Core designation from an existing course.
+However, dropping a course can be an expedited process, even if the course has a K-State Core designation.

 The course proposal does not combine two or more courses that result in dropping one of the course numbers.